blab/zika-usvi/data/phylo-glm/README.md

 4) Import all origin-destination pair data from each of the `tsv` files, then make flattened matrices. _Note that matrix indexing for GLM predictor matrices is unique.
 We've accounted for this in our code_.

-5) Take natural log of all values in the matrix, then standardize the log transformed values by doing the following for each value in the matrix.
+5) Take ln of all values in the matrix, then standardize the log transformed values by doing the following for each value in the matrix. _Note that the predictor for latitudinal direction of ZIKV migration is not ln-transformed, but is still standardized._

 >(value - mean)/(standard deviation)